 - Employment status.
-If you are self-employed or receive Work and Income benefit, it can affect the perceived risk of lending, so it may affect your LMI premium.
+If you are self-employed or receive Work and Income benefits, it can affect the perceived risk of lending and affect your LMI premium.

 How to avoid lenders’ mortgage insurance

-- Keep your loan to value ratio below 80%.
-If you have a 20% deposit (LVR of 80%) you likely won’t have to pay LMI (investors in Auckland may have to pay LMI with anything less than a 30% deposit).
+- Keep your loan to value ratio (LVR) below 80%.
+If you have a 20% deposit (LVR of 80%), you likely won’t have to pay LMI (investors in Auckland may pay LMI with anything less than a 30% deposit).
+If you can buy in a more affordable area where your deposit stretches further or find cheaper co-living arrangements for 12 months to save money, you may be able to build a bigger deposit and avoid paying LMI.
 In other words, save a bigger deposit to avoid LMI with most traditional home loans.

 - Take out a family guarantee.
-A family guarantee or family pledge is when one of your family members guarantees part of your loan with their own property.
+A family guarantee or family pledge is when one of your family members guarantees part of your mortgage with their property.
 They can usually nominate how much to pledge, and this is then added to your deposit amount.

 - Get a shared equity agreement.
 This rare financial arrangement allows a third party (a family member, lender or government organisation) to contribute some of your purchase costs.
 In exchange, the contributor receives a portion of your equity when you sell.
 A shared equity agreement can help you avoid LMI by increasing your deposit size.

 Some lenders provide their own LMI.
-It’s not really possible to compare lenders mortgage insurance providers because lenders typically have an exclusive agreement with one insurer.
+However, it’s impossible to compare lenders’ mortgage insurance providers because lenders typically have an exclusive agreement with one insurer.

 Can I get a refund on my premiums?